Controlling Quantum Transport in a Superconducting Device via Dissipative Baths: Zero-energy excitations in the presence of wide-band leads and dissipation

 \section{Zero-energy excitations in the presence of wide-band leads and dissipation}

 In comparison with closed electron systems the open ones are characterized by two gaps, a spectral gap and a purity gap \cite{bardyn-13,altland-21}.
 The absence of former in superconducting media is an indication of the existence of zero kinetic modes, superpositions of Majorana modes wave functions stable to the effect of dissipation \cite{shustin-25}.
-The absence of latter implies a mixed nature of NESS.
-Quantum-transport measurements allow to probe directly the former and, in general, the device spectrum which is given by an effective Hamiltonian located in the $G_{s}^{R}$ denominator, see Eq. \eqref{eqD}.
-For example, the detection of the Majorana state in a setup with a single wide-band lead \cite{law-09,flensberg-10} is based on the observation of the zero-bias conductance peak implying that the effective Hamiltonian contains an eigenvalue with the zero real part and nonzero imaginary part (that determines the peak width and, in other words, the lifetime of the damped Majorana mode) as well as one zero eigenvalue corresponding to the zero kinetic mode.
-Below, we briefly demonstrate how the presence of an arbitrary number of reservoirs, treated in the wide-band approximation, affects the realization of the zero kinetic modes.
+The absence of the purity gap implies a mixed nature of NESS.
+The tunnel quantum-transport measurements allow to probe directly the spectral gap and, in general, the device spectrum which is given by an effective Hamiltonian located in the $G_{s}^{R}$ denominator, see Eq. \eqref{eqD}.
+For example, the detection of the Majorana state in a setup with a single wide-band lead \cite{law-09,flensberg-10} is based on the observation of the zero-bias conductance peak implying that the effective Hamiltonian contains an eigenvalue with a zero real part and nonzero imaginary part (that determines the peak width and, in other words, the lifetime of the damped Majorana mode) as well as one zero eigenvalue corresponding to a zero kinetic mode (see e.g. Eq.\eqref{eigenval12_pt1_re} at $\underline{l}_{1}^{r,i}=0$).
+Below, we briefly demonstrate how the presence of an arbitrary number of reservoirs, treated in the wide-band approximation, and baths affects the realization of the zero kinetic modes.

 In the wide-band approximation, when analyzing the self-energy functions, one can neglect the Lamb shifts of the system levels caused by the coupling to the Fermi reservoirs and treat the corresponding broadening matrices as frequency-independent, i.e.,